New Year, new resolutions for Mainers

 World Gym employees say this time of year is their busiest when it comes to people signing up for new memberships.

 It's a boost that's good for business, but a University of Scranton study says it probably won't last long.
-The data says only 8% of people are actually successful in sticking to a resolution for the long haul.
+The data says only 8 percent of people are actually successful in sticking to a resolution for the long haul.

 Copyright 2016 WCSH